 Theft Crimes Penalties in New Jersey

 The Penalties for Theft Crimes in New Jersey depend on the circumstances of the Theft.
 Under 2C:20-3.
 Theft by unlawful taking or disposition, the degree of the crime and the penalty depends on the value of the property or the type of property taken.
 N.J.S.A.
 2C:20-2(c) provides the grading of theft offenses.

-A theft in New Jersey is a crime of the third degree if the property stolen is a firearm, motor vehicle, vessel, boat, horse, domestic companion animal or airplane;
+Theft in New Jersey is a crime of the third-degree if the property stolen is a firearm, motor vehicle, vessel, boat, horse, domestic companion animal or airplane;

 Additional Penalties for Theft of a Motor Vehicle in New Jersey, Including Drivers License Suspensions- 2C:20-2.1

 In addition to any other disposition authorized by law, a person convicted under the provisions of this chapter of theft or unlawful taking of a motor vehicle shall be subject:

 - For the first offense, to a penalty of $500.00 and to the suspension or postponement of the person’s license to operate a motor vehicle over the highways of this State for a period of one year.